Visualization of defect-induced interband proximity effect at the nanoscale: Discussion

-Our results show that a topological defect in form of a stacking fault locally alters the superconducting properties in a multiband system via drastic changes in the intra- and inter-band coupling in agreement with the expectation of a model put forward by Sung and Wong \cite{Sung-Wong1967}, where both inter- and intra-band scattering processes are included.
-The intra-band coupling is mostly responsible for lifetime broadening of the individual coherence peaks, while the inter-band coupling changes their relative energies.
-Eventually, strong inter-band coupling merges the gap magnitudes to a common value, making the density of states indistinguishable from the one of a single band system.
-Intra- and inter-band scattering events can be understood on basis of the two Fermi surfaces.
+Our results show that a topological defect in form of a stacking fault locally alters the superconducting properties in a multiband system via drastic changes in the intra- and interband coupling in agreement with the expectation of a model put forward by Sung and Wong \cite{Sung-Wong1967}, where both inter- and intraband scattering processes are included.
+The intraband coupling is mostly responsible for lifetime broadening of the individual coherence peaks, while the interband coupling changes their relative energies.
+Eventually, strong interband coupling merges the gap magnitudes to a common value, making the density of states indistinguishable from the one of a single band system.
+Intra- and interband scattering events can be understood on basis of the two Fermi surfaces.
 At a stacking fault, electrons of each band will be partially reflected staying on the same band, as the electronic dispersion relation at both sides of the stacking fault differs due to the Fm-3m symmetry of fcc, i.e. the Fermi surface only shows a threefold rotational symmetry and a stacking fault (stacking ABCABC$|$BCABC, where the missing 'A' layer creates the fault) represents a shift by about one‐third of the full lattice translation along the close‐packed (111) plane.
 Moreover, the stacking fault also induces scattering between the two Fermi surfaces, as the momentum of the electron perpendicular to the stacking fault is not conserved.
-Fits of the spectra to the Sung and Wong model show a strong enhancement of the inter-band scattering $\Gamma_{12}$ and $\Gamma_{21}$ on the whole top stacking fault of the SFT.
-This enhanced inter-band scattering extends out even beyond the SFT most likely due to electronic states with a finite momentum parallel to the surface.
-Note that the two scattering rates need to conserve the total number of electrons on each band, i.e. they are proportional to the DOS of each band (see Methods) and Fig. \ref{fig:spatially resolved inter-band coupling} (c) and (d) show the same pattern.
-Intra-band scattering, however, may independently vary on each band as the reflection probability of Bloch states on the two bands by a stacking fault depends on the dispersion of the respective band.
-This is also reflected by the difference in the pattern of Figs. \ref{fig:spatially resolved inter-band coupling} (a) and (b).
+Fits of the spectra to the Sung and Wong model show an enhancement of the interband scattering $\Gamma_{21}$ on top of the whole stacking fault of the SFT i.e., triangular region in Fig. \ref{fig: SFT2 eta and couplings}(b), corresponding to the medium interband coupling shown in Fig. \ref{fig:different interband coupling}.
+This enhanced interband scattering extends out even beyond the SFT most likely due to electronic states with a finite momentum parallel to the surface.
+Note that the two scattering rates need to conserve the total number of electrons on each band, i.e. they are proportional to the DOS of each band (see Appendices A Methods).
+Intraband scattering, however, may independently vary on each band as the reflection probability of Bloch states on the two bands by a stacking fault depends on the dispersion of the respective band.
+This is also reflected by the difference in the pattern of Figs. \ref{fig: SFT2 eta and couplings} (c) and (d).
 Due to the more symmetric shape of the compact Fermi surface, reflection at stacking faults is less expressed in comparison to the more asymmetric structure of the open Fermi surface.
-This is reflected in the generally higher values for intra-band scattering $\Gamma_1$ in the triangle region.
+This is reflected in the generally higher values for intraband scattering $\Gamma_1$ in the triangle region.
+Similarly, intraband scattering is visible in the hexagonal region showing standing waves corresponding to the compact Fermi surface.